erclee2000/trajectory-following/README.md

 3. Modified Romi's RobotContainer.java to Match Ramsete Controller's RobotContainer.java
 - I basically copied the Ramsete Controller's `getAutonomousCommand()`
 - I detailed the steps in my final version of RobotContainer.java in the project
-- NOTE: I rordered a lot of the code in Ramsete Controller's `getAutonomousCommand()` for my `getAutonomousCommand()` to make it more readable (imo).
+- NOTE: I reordered a lot of the code in Ramsete Controller's `getAutonomousCommand()` for my `getAutonomousCommand()` to make it more readable (imo).
 This included creating a helper class for trajectory generation (so you aren't writing the trajectory creation code in the command which is much better (imo) if you are manually creating a trajectory and not using pathweaver file)

 Step Five.
 Created Paths using PathWeaver
 --------------------------------------------------------------
+- NOTE: Before doing this step, you should manually create paths and test them.
+The RamseteCommand has one manually created path, its like an S-curve.
+But you should be absolutely certain that your robot follows basic paths like a straight line, 90 degree turn to the right, 90 degree turn to the left before using PathWeaver to generate paths.

 1. I basically followed the FRC tutorial on PathWeaver here https://docs.wpilib.org/en/stable/docs/software/pathplanning/pathweaver/index.html
     NOTE: path should use small distances for Romi--pathweaver shows the whole field which is huge for Romi
 2. I set max acceleration to 0.4 and max velocity to 0.4